khushk21/Blockchain-Project/README.md

 #### 1.3 Reasoning

-Storing the forwards and backwards resolution of (address -> URLs) and (URL -> address) enables quick and simple lookup at expense of state variable updates when new URLs are added.
-This is an intentional trade-off made, as lookup queries should outnumber registrations by many orders of magnitude.
+At the price of state variable updates when new URLs are added, storing the forwards and backwards resolution of (address -> URLs) and (URL -> address) provides rapid and easy lookup.
+This is a deliberate trade-off because search requests ought to vastly exceed registrations.

-Auctions are deployed as required, with the auction calling the relevant callbacks to register the winner as the URL owner once ended.
-A check is done to ensure accounts/contracts calling the register URL function matches the internal records of the auction address associated with said URL.
+After necessary, auctions are deployed, and when they are finished, the auction calls the appropriate callbacks to register the winner as the URL owner.
+The accounts/contracts calling the register URL function are checked to see if they match the internal records of the auction address linked to that URL.

-Many of the auction-related state variables like the bidding and reveal time are public to enforce transparency in the bidding process.
-In addition, there are a few helper state variables (e.g. address_not_unique mapping) to reduce the need for computation (looping through an array to check if it already exists), reducing run time in exchange for slightly increased storage space.
+To ensure openness in the bidding process, many auction-related state variables, such as the bidding and reveal time, are made public.
+The necessity for computation (looping through an array to see whether something already exists) can be reduced by using a few helper state variables, such as the address not unique mapping, which increases storage space somewhat but reduces run time.

-Lastly, a grace period is built in to ensure that users are unable to deny a URL registration by starting an auction but not ending it.
+Last but not least, a grace period is included to make sure that users cannot refuse a URL registration by starting an auction but not finishing it.

 <a name="BlindAuction"></a>